Happy

-Puglia by bike: 8 must-see places to visit
+Puglia by bike: 8 places to visit

 Martina Franca

-Piazza Plebiscito with the basilica dedicated to St. Martin pulses with energy as the first artificial lights come on, giving the town an even more evocative appearance.
-The countryside around Martina Franca, and in general the entire Itria Valley, is crisscrossed by a maze of dirt roads ideal for pedaling and discovering the area slowly.
+The Piazza Plebiscito, with the Basilica dedicated to St. Martin, pulsates with energy when the first artificial lights come on, giving the town an even more evocative appearance.
+The countryside around Martina Franca, and the entire Val d’Itria in general, is crisscrossed by a maze of dirt roads, ideal for pedaling and slowly discovering the area.
 Not to be missed: The numerous trulli and characteristic dry-stone walls.

 Alberobello